Kardar–Parisi–Zhang equation

-In one spatial dimension the KPZ equation corresponds to a stochastic version of the Burgers' equation with field $u(x,t)$ via the substitution $u=-\lambda\, \partial h/\partial x$.
+In one spatial dimension, the KPZ equation corresponds to a stochastic version of Burgers' equation with field $u(x,t)$ via the substitution $u=-\lambda\, \partial h/\partial x$.

-Via the renormalization group, the KPZ equation is conjectured to be the field theory of many surface growth models, such as the Eden model, ballistic deposition, and the SOS model.
+Via the renormalization group, the KPZ equation is conjectured to be the field theory of many surface growth models, such as the Eden model, ballistic deposition, and the weakly asymmetric single step solid on solid process (SOS) model.
 A rigorous proof has been given by Bertini and Giacomin in the case of the SOS model.